h3abionet/h3agwas/README.md

 This requires the user to have docker installed.

-Run by `nextlow run plink-qc.nf -profile docker`
+Run by `nextlow run qc.nf -profile docker`